 The Six Entrances of Illusions

-“Again, Ananda, why do I say that the six entrances of illusions are fundamentally the absolute nature of the Tathagata store?
-Although staring causes fatigue to the eye, the eye and the stress itself are but trouble arising from Bodhi.
-Since the seeing arises in the states of light and darkness, it has no independent substance that exists apart from light and dark.
+“Further, Ananda, why do I say that the six entrances of illusions are fundamentally the Absolute Nature of the Tathagata Store?
+Although staring causes fatigue to the eyes, both the eye and the stress originate from Bodhi.
+And the seeing arises in the states of light and darkness, therefore it has no independent substance that exists apart from light and dark.

 “Thus, Ananda, you should know that seeing comes from neither light nor dark, neither the organ of sight nor emptiness.
 Why?
 If it came from light, it would cease to exist when it is dark, and you would not see darkness.
 If it came from dark, it would cease to exist when there is light, and you would not see light.
 If it came from the sense organ, there would be no light and darkness, and the essence of perception would have no nature of its own.
 If it came from emptiness, it would also see the organ of sight, and would have nothing to do with entrance through the eyes.
 Therefore, you should know that entrance through the sight is false, and that it is neither causal nor conditional nor self-existent.